Gizzz/js-algo-interview/README.md

 This repo contains `JavaScript` implementations of algorithms and data structures from [Coding&nbsp;Interview&nbsp;University](https://github.com/jwasham/coding-interview-university) study plan.
 It also includes tests to have some faith that things work 🤞

-The study plan outlines the API and guides the implementation.
-Implementations themselves mostly based on theory from these courses:
+Implementations mostly based on theory from these courses:
 - [MIT 6.006 Introduction to Algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/)
 - Algorithms course by Robert Sedgewick and Kevin Wayne (Princeton University): [Part 1](https://www.coursera.org/learn/algorithms-part1), [Part 2](https://www.coursera.org/learn/algorithms-part2)